mdancho84/mdancho84.github.io/_posts/2016-4-9-A-Data-Scientists-Resources.md

 [R Programming for Data Science](https://leanpub.com/rprogramming) - Good book you can get for free.
 This is pure `R`, whereas the others are more statistics driven.
 It accompanies the Coursera R Programming course on Coursera.

-[Exploratory Data Analysis with R](https://leanpub.com/exdata) & [Art of Data Science](https://leanpub.com/artofdatascience) - The focus is on graphology... the art of communicating data.
+[Exploratory Data Analysis with R](https://leanpub.com/exdata) and [Art of Data Science](https://leanpub.com/artofdatascience) - The focus is on graphology... the art of communicating data.
 Exploratory Data Analysis shows the `R` programming side of data communication while the Art of Data Science focuses on the fundamentals behind data communication.

 #### Courses: